shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 1. **Assignment1.1.ipynb**

 The code for all the experiments (including the commented out code) can be found in Assignment1.1.ipynb.
-In the code for Assignment1.1.ipynb, it has been assumed that the directory containing the notebook also contains the**data** folder.
+In the code for Assignment1.1.ipynb, it has been assumed that the directory containing the notebook also contains the **data** folder, similar to the current repository structure.

 2. **linear.py**